thijse/MaterialSkin/README.md

-# MaterialSkin 2 for .NET WinForms
+# MaterialSkin 2 for .NET Core WinForms

 Theming .NET WinForms, C# or VB.Net, to Google's Material Design Principles.
-This Fork adds .Net 8 compatibility and additional features
+This Fork adds .Net 6 to 8 compatibility and additional features, with the idea to push back to the main repository

 ## A quick look